x-vin/covidcures/docs/src/naturopathic.md

 The diet uses everyday fruits and vegetables that need not be stocked.

 ### Price:
-Everyday food items, moderately priced
+Everyday food items, moderately priced.

 ### Suggested suppliers:
 Fruits and vegetables for the diet are best sourced from local stores supplying organic food.